Skip to main content

 • Have the cognitive flexibility to adapt and change goals, make new decisions, and set priorities

 One becomes a hardy individual when one learns to cultivate all the Cs of hardiness simultaneously (Maddi, 2002).
-For instance, individuals high in control but low in challenge and commitment fail to learn and grow and become impatient and irritable when their control efforts don’t come to fruition.
+For instance, individuals high in control but low in challenge and commitment fail to learn and grow, becoming impatient and irritable when their control efforts don’t come to fruition.
 People high in commitment but low in control and challenge tend to lose their individuality and sense of meaning as their influence is mostly defined by external factors.
 They don't handle change that well.
 Finally, individuals high in challenge and low in control and commitment are novelty-seekers and risk-takers.
-They may not care much about influence or interactions with others and are more likely to change paths when the thrill associated with an activity ends.
+They may not care much about influence or interactions with others and are more likely to change course when the thrill of an activity ends.

-Make no mistake: Hardiness is a package deal – either you have all the 3Cs or you are not a hardy individual.
+Make no mistake: Hardiness is a package deal – either you have all three 3Cs, or you are not a hardy individual.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.